bradhandy/tater-bot/README.md

 * Service Enable/Disable:  The ability to enable/disable any of the services the bot offers.
 Snarky commentary is a service which allows the bot to produce snarky output for certain commands.
 If you don't want the snarky commentary, then disable it.
 Other services can be enabled/disabled as well.

+### Dedications
+Recording dedicated to 'NinjaNurse-PA &#x1F489' for the work she has done for the Dungeon Boss player community.

 ### Dependencies
 The bot uses the following software dependencies: